FatTtyLoser/PyETL/README.md

 # Belion
-This repostories just seved coderbridge blog articles and programs.
+This repositories just served coderbridge blog articles and programs.